 Why Choose Complete Dental Care for Emergency Dentistry?

 How To Handle Common Dental Emergencies

 Whether a longstanding problem like a toothache flares up or you have an unexpected accident, Dr. Kostas and his staff can handle any type of emergency.
-The first step is to call our office immediately to schedule the first available appointment.
+The first step is to call our dental office immediately to schedule the first available appointment.
 From there, there are several things you can do to stabilize the situation until you can make it in.

 How To Prevent Dental Emergencies

 While it's impossible to prevent every emergency, you can take steps to minimize them:

 - Practice good oral hygiene at home to prevent gum disease, cavities, infections, etc.